top of page

 While my default paper color is Toned Tan, I offer three other colors for you to choose from.
 If you are unsure, I am more than happy to give suggestions or send free mockups in order for you to see what your portrait will look like with each color.

-The paper I use is the Strathmore Art 400 Series Mixed Media Paper because of its high durability.
+The paper I use is the Strathmore Art 400 Series Mixed Media Paper.
 With a weight of 184lb (300g/m2), this paper is thick and able to withstand both wet and dry media, making it the perfect candidate for durable and long-lasting colored pencil portraits.

 Custom Shapes